Human rights complaints against Maclean's magazine: Comments following the hearings

 Steyn told the media that he was hoping the tribunal would rule against Maclean's.
 "We want to lose so we can take it to a real court and if necessary up to the Supreme Court of Canada and we can get the ancient liberties of free-born Canadian citizens that have been taken away from them by tribunals like this," he said.
 Steyn was not called to testify at the hearing but was in attendance for several of the five days of the proceedings.

 The day after the hearing ended, Khurrum Awan, one of the complainants in the BC case, spoke to a meeting of the Canadian Arab Federation and complained that since Maclean's is not a member of the Ontario Press Council or any similar body there is no authority within the profession of journalism, that can "condemn the journalist, condemn the publication, direct them to publish a letter to the editor."
-He added that he would "love" to see the case appealed into the regular courts.
 Awan also stated that:

-And we have to tell them, you know what, if you're not going to allow us to do that, there will be consequences.
-You will be taken to the human rights commission, you will be taken to the press council, and you know what?
-If you manage to get rid of the human rights code provisions [on hate speech], we will then take you to the civil courts system.
-And you know what?
-Some judge out there might just think that perhaps it's time to have a tort of group defamation, and you might be liable for a few million dollars.